doombubbles/card-monkey/README.md

     <img alt="Card Monkey Paragon" width="300" height="300" src="Upgrades/GodKingOfSpades-Portrait.png"/>
 </p>

-Completed:

 * All 15 Upgrade Implementations (+ Crosspathing)
 * All Upgrade Icons
 * Some Portrait textures
 * Some custom/modified Display Models

-Yet to Come:

-* Flesh out the Display Models for Tier 3-4 crosspaths, and touch up the Tier 1 - 2 crosspaths
-* Make the different Upgrade Portrait artwork
-* More balancing on the costs and strengths of the upgrades

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)